Aasaiyil Oru Kaditham: Plot

-Karthik (Prashanth) is on his way from Chennai to attend his friend Anand's (Anand) wedding in a village.
-In the bus stand, Karthik sees a girl (Kausalya) and gets attracted towards her.
+Karthik is on his way from Chennai to attend his friend Anand's wedding in a village.
+In the bus stand, Karthik sees a girl and gets attracted towards her.
 To his surprise, he meets the same girl in the village again.
 Karthik writes a love letter to her and gives it through a small girl.
 Karthik gets shocked now as he finds that the girl is Lakshmi and is also Anand's fiancé.

 Lakshmi's relatives get furious upon knowing that someone has given a love letter to her, and they keep searching for the guy who has written it.
-Once the wedding is complete, Karthik reveals to everyone that it was him who had given the love letter to Lakshmi and apologizes that he did not know that Lakshmi is the bride in the wedding.
+Once the wedding is complete, Karthik reveals to everyone that it was him who had given the love letter to Lakshmi and apologises that he did not know that Lakshmi is the bride in the wedding.
 Lakshmi's relatives forgive him, while Anand and Lakshmi leave to Chennai.

 However, Anand gets suspicious that Lakshmi might have an affair with Karthik and starts suspecting her.
 He also keeps secretly monitoring her while being alone at home.
-Anand's father (Rajan P. Dev) is also a sadist, and he tortures Lakshmi.
+Anand's father is also a sadist, and he tortures Lakshmi.
 Anand openly reveals to Lakshmi that he does not trust her and accuses of having an illegitimate affair with Karthik.
 Lakshmi is worried and keeps trying to win the trust of her husband.

-Meanwhile, Shantini (Chandini) is Karthik's college mate who loves him, but he does not reciprocate.
-Despite Karthik avoiding Shantini, she tries to woo him continuously.
-Finally Karthik accepts Shantini's love, and her father (Santhana Bharathi), a local rich man, decides to get them married.
+Meanwhile, Chandini is Karthik's college mate who loves him, but he does not reciprocate.
+Despite Karthik avoiding Chandini, she tries to woo him continuously.
+Finally Karthik accepts Chandini's love, and her father, a local rich man, decides to get them married.